This scheduled New Year’s Eve show at the UC Theatre has been canceled according to social media posts by High on Fire and the venue.

 By Dave PehlingREAD MORE: Woman Escapes Captors After Being Kidnapped, Trafficked; 2 Arrested in South San Francisco

-BERKELEY (CBS SF) — Onetime Oakland residents and metal power trio High On Fire brings its current tour promoting the band’s latest acclaimed effort Electric Messiah to the UC Theatre in Berkeley Friday, topping a stellar bill that includes crossover punk/metal favorites Power Trip and rising bands Devil Master and Creeping Death.
+BERKELEY (CBS SF) — Monolithic metal power trio and onetime Oakland residents High On Fire return to the Bay Area for this New Year’s Eve show at the UC Theatre in Berkeley, topping a stellar bill that includes metal favorites Spirit Adrift and rising bands Spirit Possession and Glowing Brain.